JuanLara18/JuanLara18/README.md

 ## 👨‍💻 About Me

-I'm a passionate mathematician and computer scientist with a strong focus on data science, AI, and their applications in business strategy and organizational economics.
-Currently working as a Data Scientist at Ipsos and collaborating on research projects with Harvard Business School.
+I'm a mathematician and computer scientist with expertise in data science, AI, and machine learning.
+Currently working as a Research Assistant at Harvard Business School, where I merge theoretical rigor with computational solutions to study organizational economics.

 <details>
 <summary>🔍 More about me</summary>

-- 🔭 I'm currently working on advanced machine learning models and data pipelines at Ipsos
+- 🔭 I'm currently working on advanced research in organizational economics at Harvard Business School
-- 🌱 I'm continuously learning about Large Language Models (LLM) and Natural Language Processing (NLP)
+- 🌱 I'm continuously learning about AI agents and multi-agent systems
-- 👯 I'm looking to collaborate on innovative AI and data science projects
+- 👯 I'm looking to collaborate on innovative AI and machine learning projects
 - 🎓 Dual degree holder: BSc in Mathematics and BSc in Computer Science from Universidad Nacional de Colombia
 - 💼 Experience in both industry (Ipsos) and academia (Harvard Business School)
 - 🌟 Awarded the "Total Ops Star Employee - LATAM" at Ipsos in 2024